QuinnAho/Glint3D/README.md

 ## Troubleshooting

-- **Black frame (raster)**: use “Why is it black?” panel, add lights, check normals, flip winding if needed.
+- **Black frame (raster)**: use â€œWhy is it black?â€ panel, add lights, check normals, flip winding if needed.
 - **Dark/washed PBR**: avoid double-gamma (disable FB sRGB if needed).
 - **Headless asset paths**: run from repo root or use absolute paths.